-Part of the local chapter of Best Buddies, a volunteer movement that provides opportunities to develop special friendships with students with mental and physical disabilities.
-Participating students are paired with a "buddy," a student from the Ivymount School in Potomac.
-Annual highlights include the Talent Show, Christmas Party, Bowling Event, and more.
+The Best Buddies Club is part of the local chapter of Best Buddies International, a volunteer organization that provides opportunities to build special friendships with students with intellectual and developmental disabilities.
+Participating students are matched with a "buddy," a student from the Ivymount School in Potomac.
+Annual highlights include the Fall Match Party, Christmas Wrapping Party, The Annual Friendship Walk, and more!

 Black Student Association

 The Black Student Association is here to build and establish a community where students can share excellence and triumphs, participate in different social events and serve a broader community through service.
 All students at Prep are welcome to engage in conversations of culture and history.
 Our goal is to develop bonds and relationships that will last not only through your Prep career, but for life.

 The Business Club is open to all students who are interested in increasing their awareness of the outside business environment.
 Activities include discussions on business topics, participation in local competitions, speaker events where students get to hear from professionals working in various industries, and field trips to nearby companies.